Record Label: None

 This idea that when God became flesh, he changed the entire course of eternity is incredible to me.
 I think back to the movie The Butterfly Effect and about how each move that the main character made changed something in the course of time, like a small wave that altered history.
 When God changed history, it was like massive hurricane of grace that completely altered our chance for salvation.

+Tyler: The album cover is actually a picture of my cousin Patrick from 1964.
+He was getting ready to go to church.
 He posted this picture on social media for a Throwback Thursday a few months ago and I thought it would make a cool cover.
 I showed a bunch of the worship team members and also our graphic design guy and they all loved it as well.

 Tyler: There is a fine line there.
 I think the biggest aspect in keeping worship about worship and not entertainment is by praying together with your teams and also by being in the Word together each week.
 Before each of the weekend services, our teams pray together at FCCC.
 We always pray and dedicate each service to God and invite in His presence.
 As far as staying in the Word, during the second service of the weekend, we always have a Bible study together that is an ongoing topic or theme for about 9 months at a time.

 Finally, I think that a huge part of worship leading that is often left out of churches (big and small) is the fact that we are allowed to teach our people what worship is.
 Frequently, we will stop songs and explain why we do certain things or ask the congregation questions that will force them to take ownership of the lyrics of the song and sing them to God instead of about Him.
 We have come a long way in a short amount of time and I am proud of our teams because they have all become amazing examples of living worship instead of just worshiping while on stage.
 Even when they have the weekend off, most of our team has started being worship leaders from the audience by being the first people to stand, or clap, or sing, or whatever.
 That is a huge piece of influence on others who may need that slight push.

 Tyler: We are a church in Corydon, IN.
 That is about 30 minutes outside of Louisville, KY.
 We are landlocked beside a high school and a neighborhood in the wrong side of town at the end of a dead end street.
 If you can find us, we would love to have you come worship with us!